cujun/certreq_mac/README.md

 4. Associate the certificate with a WiFi config for 802.1x
 5. Look up information in Active Directory (DNS name of CA, etc)

-Let me know if further development of this tool is of interest to you.
-Ping me on twitter @tperfitt, the macadmins slack @tperfitt, or send us an message via our contact form on Twocanoes.
+If you think you might be interested in using this tool, ping me on twitter tperfitt, the macadmins slack channel #twocanoes-certrequest, or send us an message via our contact form on Twocanoes.